algorand/indexer/docs/DisablingParametersGuide.md

 The indexer has various endpoints that you (the user) can query.
 However, some of these endpoints contain parameters that cause significant query performance degradation, ultimately leading to a scenario where your Indexer instance can be significantly slowed.

 In order to alleviate this, the Indexer has the ability to enable or disable query parameters from being supplied.
-Query parameters that are configured to be disabled stop the query from being run and instead return the user an error message.
+Query parameters that are configured to be disabled stop the query from being run and instead return an error message to the user.

 ### Types of Parameters